Oxford United F.C.: Stadium

 In January 2023, the County Council Cabinet agreed to enter into negotiations on plans to build the stadium at a different site in Kidlington known as the Triangle, between Frieze Way and Oxford Road south of Kidlington roundabout and east of the original Stratfield Brake site.
 OCC's cabinet consented to lease the proposed site to the club and, in February 2024, Oxford United unveiled plans to build a new 'all-electric', 16,000-seat stadium on the site, with proposed pedestrian access from Oxford Parkway railway station, to open in 2026.
 The club's architect, AFL, submitted its full planning application for the scheme on 1 March 2024, with the new ground likely to cost up to £150 million.
 In June 2024, a decision on the application was postponed to early 2025 to allow further work on the proposals to "provide further clarity" for the planning committee.
 As a result, the club may need to find a temporary home after their lease at the Kassam expires.
 In May 2025, a short-term extension was agreed between the club and Firoka Group to allow them to play at the stadium up to 2028, conditional on planning permission for the proposed new stadium being granted (Cherwell District Council will not make a decision on the plans until June 2025 at the earliest).
 In July 2025, questions were raised about the Triangle location after a nearby area was initially designated as ancient woodland.
 On 6 August 2025, following an appeal to Natural England which found that the woodland in question could not be properly deemed "ancient" as it was not found on contemporary maps, Cherwell District Council recommended that the site be approved, and planning permission was granted on 14 August 2025.
+Final approval of the club's plans followed in February 2026.